barbazul/1kfa/mod_guide_campaigns.md

  * wishes for something left behind on the other side of the threshold
  * presumes they are doomed, but chooses to defy death and struggle on

-Use a point from the *Good Bank* to Reveal The Hearth.
+Use a *Journey point* to Reveal The Hearth.
 The Hearth was the specific people, food, song, environmental feature, ritual or festival, or group activity that was identified at the beginning of the game.